DavydLiu/DLRadioButton/README.md

 ## Author

-David Liu, xingruo.liu@gmail.com
+David Liu.
+For help or any qeustions, feel free to reach me out at [@DavydLiu](https://twitter.com/DavydLiu).

 ## License

 DLRadioButton is available under the MIT license.
-See the LICENSE file for more info.